tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 We're missing on last thing: the player container.
 Head over to the Storyboard.
 Create a new PlayerView, and drag to get your desired player size.
 Name it playerContainer.
 There should be a new outlet in the ViewController.

-At the beginning of the setupPlayer() function, set the player to the new playerContainer.
+At the beginning of the setupPlayer() function, set the player to equal the new playerContainer.
 ```
 self.player?.view = self.playerContainer
 ```
 At this point, you should be able to successfully run the code and see your video player in the app.
-The complete code looks like this:
+So far, your code should look like this:

 ```
 import UIKit